Getting out of it legally

 At one point, it became a matter of wishing that she’d just die.
 I remember one occasion where she was toddling around the room and somehow got tangled up in telephone wires.
 I did nothing to stop her, but I did watch as her face turned red and contorted into a pained appearance.

-I wanted to just sit and watch, but I knew I could face legal consequences for doing so, so I walked over, untangled her, sat her on the couch and went back to what I was doing.
+I wanted to just sit and watch, but I knew I would face legal consequences for doing so, so I walked over, untangled her, sat her on the couch and went back to what I was doing.
 Again, I satisfied a legal requirement, not a desire to help.

-Finally, the opportunity to give her up for adoption presented itself and you best believe that I jumped at that opportunity.
-Rather than go through a series of steps that would have been necessary to even think about getting the child back, I presented a factual situation: she could either stay and fail by herself or she could follow to New Jersey and start and build a new life.
-She chose the latter, though I was ready to follow through if she’d chosen the former,
+Rather than go through a series of steps that would have been necessary to even think about getting the child back, I presented a factual situation to my wife: she could either stay and fail by herself or she could follow to New Jersey and start and build a new life.
+She chose the latter, though I was ready to follow through if she’d chosen the former.

 After notifying our lawyer that this was our next move, she got us on the docket two days later.
 Finally, in May of 2007, her biological mother and I went to court and signed away our rights.
 It was one of the best decisions that I ever made in my entire life.